LEMS AWARE ALLIANCE

 MISSION

 LEMS is a vastly underrecognized neuromuscular disorder that has been devastating to patients and their families for far too long.
-We know what causes the disorder, how to recognize its early signs and differentially diagnose it, and also how to successfully manage it—awareness, information, and education about LEMS have been the missing piece.
+We know what causes the disorder, how to recognize its early signs and differentially diagnose it, and also how to successfully manage it—awareness, information, and education about LEMS have been the missing pieces.